 Rare footage of Nina Simone performing Leonard Cohen song ‘Suzanne’ in Rome, 1969

 ‘Suzanne’ is undoubtedly one of Leonard Cohen’s greatest masterpieces, a song that showcased exactly why he is one of the finest songwriters to have ever mastered the craft.
-However, Nina Simone’s performance of the classic track is one of the finest attempts at covering the legendary Canadian’s work that there is.
+However, as with some of his best songs, Cohen doesn’t hold the title of ‘finest performance’ of the track.
+For ‘Suzanne’, Nina Simone’s performance of the classic track is one of the finest attempts at covering the legendary Canadian’s work that there is.

 ‘Suzanne’ would be Cohen’s debut single at the age of 33, arriving in 1967.
-However, before he had even released the track there were already versions of the material circulating around music fans after Judy Collins came up with the bold idea to transform the poem into a piece of music a year earlier.
+However, before he had even released the track, there were already versions of the material circulating around music fans after Judy Collins came up with the bold idea to transform the poem into a piece of music a year earlier.
+He had played her the song, and she instantly gravitated towards it and its powerful story.

 The track sees Cohen provide an infinitely detailed piece of work which captures the encounters he had with Suzanne Verdal, the then-girlfriend of Canadian artist Armand Vaillancourt.
 “He got such a kick out of seeing me emerge as a young schoolgirl, I suppose, and a young artist, into becoming Armand’s lover and then-wife,” recalled Verdal, in a 1998 interview.
 “So he was more or less chronicling the times and seemingly got a kick out of it.